Inferring signed social networks from contact patterns: Network Reconstruction Algorithm

 \section{Network Reconstruction Algorithm}

 We define a Markov chain over networks $\bm{A}$, partitions $\bm g$ and parameters $\bm{p},q$ whose stationary distribution corresponds to the posterior density defined in Eq.~\eqref{eq:posterior}~\cite{hastings1970monte,robert2004monte_carlo,wang2022effective}.
 We implement a coordinate-wise Metropolis-Hastings (MH) algorithm that cycles through blocks of parameters in a deterministic order to generate random updates~\cite{Johnson_2013,robert2004monte_carlo}.
-Sampling is conducted in two steps.
-First, a proposal step in which a new state is sampled for one of the variables.
-Second, an acceptance step, where the update is accepted with probability
+Sampling proceeds in two steps: a \emph{proposal step}, in which a new state is sampled for one of the variables, and an \emph{acceptance step}, in which the update is accepted with probability:

 where

 and $\kappa(\bm{A}, \bm g, \bm p,q \to \bm{A}', \bm g', \bm p',q')$ is the probability of proposing a transition from the state $(\bm{A}, \bm g, \bm p,q)$ to a different state $(\bm{A}', \bm g', \bm p',q')$.
 The ratio